 Our project team had been meeting regularly from the beginning, but the meetings took on a greater level of importance both as we prepared for the labour dispute and returned from it.
-During the dispute, as referenced before, Lia Tsotsos was able to field some questions and try to retain some of the Centre team to minimize the impact of the disruption on the project.
+During the dispute, as referenced before, Lia Tsotsos was able to field some questions and try to retain some of the momentum of the project, and she was regularly engaged in contingency planning with the rest of the Centre team to minimize the impact of the disruption on the project.
 Together, this process was a valuable learning opportunity as we had to plan effectively for multiple potential outcomes and manage relationships while maintaining the integrity of the work.
 Open communication between project team members is the best strategy when dealing with uncertainty, and this certainly is what allowed us to complete the project with the level of success that we achieved.
 Beyond the strike, and as referenced before in this report, we learned a great deal about the challenges of working nationally with only a local team.
 We had to rely on other organizations and agencies to support recruitment and promotion of the project, and while we had many groups that were extremely helpful, we had just as many who never responded to our queries or didn't follow through on their promised levels of assistance.
 This is not to fault those agencies; they have their own goals and we were under no illusion that they would necessarily be able to take on our project as well.
 However, as so much in our digitally connected world relies on sharing information in one way or another, we were occasionally surprised at the low levels of support we received from some groups.
 In future, we would adjust this type of project to include more funds and personnel time to create those relationships but also to support recruitment in other ways (perhaps including paid research databases or more travel to other provinces/territories).